freenas/freenas-docs/userguide/freenas_directoryservice.rst

  getent group

-If the :command:`wbinfo` commands display the network users, but they do not show up in the drop-down menu of a Permissions screen, it may be because it is taking longer than the default 10 seconds for the FreeNAS® system to join Active Directory.
+If the :command:`wbinfo` commands display the network users, but they do not show up in the drop-down menu of a "Permissions" screen, it may be because it is taking longer than the default 10 seconds for the FreeNAS® system to join Active Directory.
 Try bumping up the value of "AD timeout" to 60 seconds.